-Who doesn’t love a girls day out?
-A day trip to Brighton is a great way to escape London’s hustle and bustle but with plenty to do too, it’s no wonder Brighton is dubbed “London by the sea”.
+Who doesn’t love a girls weekend away?
+A weekend in Brighton is a great way to escape London’s hustle and bustle but with plenty to do too, it’s no wonder Brighton is dubbed “London by the sea”.
 In this post, I will be sharing all the best girls weekend in Brighton ideas and, they may not be activities you would expect!

 Switching off in this digital age is often easier said than done.
 Whether it’s the changing of the seasons, sleepless nights with the kids or the end of the working week; we all have occasions where we are left feeling burned out and in need of a break.